temmyscope/food/README.md

 ### After-Thoughts, Caveats and Errors

+- I believe that some performance improvements can be done on `OrderRepository::create` method but at the moment I can't seem to wrap my head around it

 - Would be nice to use `laravel sail` but I have a preferred `openswoole/swoole` docker container, hence I would be using `docker` and `docker compose` directly instead of `sail`

 - Redis `conf` file configurations were added to prevent external connection to the redis server